 Also, we identified that the sales team is always on the move, so it was critical for them to have accessibility to the system.
 So we installed Sell.Do’s Android application on their mobile phones.
 The app handled all their notifications, reminders, tasks, emails, etc. It also became easy for them to share driving directions, brochures, etc. with the customers from their mobile device.

 In conclusion, CRM should not just be an information organizer, but must also have workflow and sales automation built into it.
-Rather, CRMs should also be closely coupled with marketing automation platforms to ensure a complete 360 degree control over the entire lead generation to booking process.
+Rather, CRMs should also be closely coupled with marketing automation platforms to ensure a complete 360-degree control over the entire lead generation to the booking process.

 Do stay tuned to our Amura blog to know how marketing and sales data can be combined for better insights and to improve your bottom line.